-RSI default setting is 14.
+RSI default settings is 14.
 However, I prefer to use 9, because it makes the RSI highs and lows more visible.
-So here we are using RSI(9).
+So here in this article, we are using RSI(9).

-As you see on the below screenshot, there is a support line on the price graph (from the 2014.04.04 to 2014.04.30 candlestick).
+As you see on the below screenshot, there is a support line on the price graph (starting from 2014.04.04 to 2014.04.30 candlestick).
 This support line was finally broken by the 2014.05.09 candlestick.
-At the same time, a similar support line formed on RSI, but with this difference that the RSI support line broke when the 2014.05.08 candlestick closed (which is exactly the time I went short based on the bearish engulfing formed by the 2014.05.08 candlestick).
+At the same time, a similar support line formed on RSI, but with this difference that the RSI support line broke, when 2014.05.08 candlestick closed (which is exactly the time I went short based on the bearish engulfing formed by 2014.05.08 candlestick).

-The traders who were waiting for the price chart support line breakout, could go short only after the 2014.05.09 candlestick close, which is one day later than me and 80 pips below my sell price.
+Traders who were waiting for the price chart’s support line breakout could go short only after 2014.05.09 candlestick close, which is one day after I took my position and 80 pips below my sell price.
 This is not that good.
-However, if they had the RSI on their charts, it could help them trust the 2014.05.08 candlestick sell signal, and go short one day earlier and with an 80 pips higher price.
-Please look at the below screenshot and see how the RSI support was broken one day earlier than the price support line breakout:
+However, if they had the RSI on their charts, it could help them trust 2014.05.08 candlestick sell signal, and go short one day earlier and with an 80 pips higher price.
+Please look at the screenshot below and see how RSI support was broken one day earlier than the price support line breakout:

 Here is another example:

-The below screenshot shows that the price resistance broke when the candlestick #2 closed, but the RSI resistance broke by the candlestick #1.
-I mean the RSI resistance was broken one candlestick sooner than the price resistance.
+The screenshot below shows that the price resistance broke when candlestick #2 closed, but the RSI resistance broke by candlestick #1.
+I mean RSI resistance was broken one candlestick sooner than the price resistance.

-Those who like to trade based on the technical analysis and support and resistance breakout, can have the RSI(9) on their charts and take the advantage of the early and leading breakouts that RSI forms.
-Even if they don’t enter after the RSI support/resistance breakout, at least they will be informed that the price support/resistance will be broken by the next candlestick.
+Those who like to trade based on technical analysis and support and resistance breakout can have RSI(9) on their charts and take the advantage of the early and leading breakouts that RSI forms.
+Even if they don’t enter after RSI support/resistance breakout, at least they will be informed that the price’s support/resistance line will be broken by the next candlestick.
 This helps them not to miss the trade setups.